build-on-aws/content/posts/ci-cd-pipelines-for-two-connected-services-using-aws-copilot/index.md

 Having said this, the next question that arises is how to set up the required infrastructure easily when the microservices are interconnected with each other?

-This post will show you how you can take advantage of AWS Copilot CLI - that accelerates you to go from 0-100 MPH under 60 mins for creating a full microservices infrastructure with CI/CD Pipelines for two connected services.
-AWS Copilot CLI is a tool for developers to build, release, and operate production-ready, containerized applications on AWS App Runner, Amazon ECS, and AWS Fargate.
+This post will show you how you can take advantage of AWS Copilot CLI - that accelerates you to build efficient CI/CD Pipelines for connected microservices in under an hour using AWS Copilot.
+AWS Copilot CLI is a tool for developers to build, release, and operate production-ready, containerized applications on [AWS App Runner](https://aws.amazon.com/apprunner/), [Amazon ECS](https://aws.amazon.com/ecs/), and [AWS Fargate](https://aws.amazon.com/fargate/).
 More information about Copilot, core concepts can be found in [the Copilot official documentation](https://aws.github.io/copilot-cli/docs/concepts/overview/).

 ## Table of Contents